IDEA-Research/Motion-X/mocap-dataset-process/README.md

 <details>
 <summary>Download AMASS motions for Humanml3D.</summary>

   - Download [AMASS](https://amass.is.tue.mpg.de/download.php) motions.
-  - If you are using the SMPL-X (in Motion-X), please download the AMASS data with `SMPL-X G`.
+  - Please download the AMASS data with `SMPL-X G`.
 If you use the SMPL-X data, please save them at `./datasets/amass_data/`.

   The `datasets/amass_data/` folder tree should be:

 ```bash
   ./amass_data/